-Sanna Lipkin has special knowledge in identity and childhood theories and methodologically she has specialized in textile research.
-These have directed both her PhD studies (Textile-making and social identities in central Tyrrhenian Italy from prehistory to the Republican period) and post-doctoral career (Funerary attire both in ancient Italy and Post-medieval Finland).
-In addition to archaeology, she has studied sociology and educational sciences, and her research interests include developing theories of past social interaction.
-She enjoys travelling and meeting new people, which has promoted her international collaboration and researcher mobility periods.
-Her current research project, funded by the Academy of Finland, focuses on child death and social identity in Post-medieval Finland.
+I have special knowledge in identity and childhood theories and methodologically I have specialized in textile research.
+These have directed both my PhD studies (Textile-making and social identities in central Tyrrhenian Italy from prehistory to the Republican period) and post-doctoral career (Funerary attire both in ancient Italy and Post-medieval Finland).
+In addition to archaeology, I have studied sociology and educational sciences, and my research interests include developing theories of past social interaction.
+My current research projects, both funded by the Academy of Finland, focus on emotions related to child death and children in Post-medieval Finland.

 - Childhood archaeology